 Beyond the creation of boreholes, it is clearly the establishment of a repair-technician and equipment supply network which guarantees sustainable drinking water access.
 Yannick Bonhomme.

-Senior Expert in Customer Management and Non-Revenue Water, Water France, SUEZ
+Senior Expert in Customer Management and Non-Revenue Water, Water France, SUEZ Proiect Refere

-Good quality water for Kabul's Children's Hospital Unit at the French
+Good quality water for Kabul's Children's Hospital

-AFGHANISTAN
+he Mother-Baby Unit at the French

+Medical Institute

+for Children which

+opened this yea
-2015-2016 (2 YEARS)

-LA CHAINE DE L'ESPOIR

-🚧 n Afghanistan, two women open a Mother-Baby Unit at the inconsistently provided water of deplorable hygiene conditions. whilst one woman out of thirty A vast programme encompass-pollution. two will die during childbirth.
-The ing 6 delivery suites, 2 operating
+AFGHANISTAN 2015-2016 (2 YEARS) LA CHAINE DE L'ESPOIR deplorable hygiene conditions, whilst one woman out of thirty A vast programme encompass- pollution. two will die during childbirth.
+The ing 6 delivery suites, 2 operating needs in gynaecology-obstetrics theatres, 55 hospital beds, and neonatology are immense.

-equipments

-needs in gynaecology-obstetrics theatres, 55 hospital beds. and neonatology are immense.
 It 14 neonatology beds for premais within this context that in 2016, ture babies and 150 consultations/